 Deferred Outflows/Inflows of Resources - In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net assets that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 The Town reports Pension contributions made subsequent to the measurement date as a deferred outflow in the government-wide financial statements.
 These amounts are deferred and included in pension expense in the subsequent year.
 Also, the Town reports a deferred outflow of resources related to pension and OPEB in the government-wide financial statements.
 These amounts are deferred and included in pension expense in a systematic and rational manner.
 The Town also reports a deferred amount on refunding in the government-wide financial statements which results from the difference in the carrying value of refunded debt and its reacquisition price.
 The amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The Town reports unavailable revenue from property taxes and related interest in the governmental funds balance sheet.
-These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net assets that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+The Town reports advance property tax collections and deferred leases in the government-wide statement of net position and in the governmental fund balance sheet.
+Advance property tax collections represent taxes inherently associated with a future period.
+This amount is recognized during the period in which the revenue is associated.
 The Town also reports deferred inflows from Pension and OPEB in the government-wide statement of net position, which resulted from differences between expected and actual experience, changes in assumptions or other inputs.
-These amounts are deferred and included in Pension and OPEB expense in a systematic and rational manner over a period equal to the average of the expected remaining service lives of all employees that are provided with benefits.
+These amounts are deferred and included in Pension and OPEB expenses in a systematic and rational manner over a period equal to the average of the expected remaining service lives of all employees that are provided with benefits.
+Also, for governmental funds, the Town reports unavailable revenue, which arises only from several sources: property taxes, interest, and lien fees.
+These amounts are deferred and recognized as an inflow of resources in the period during which the amounts become available.
 The Town also reports a deferred inflow of resources related to the advance lease payments received in the government-wide financial statements.
 These amounts are deferred and included in revenue in a rational and systematic manner.